brianbuccola/brianbuccola.github.io/_posts/2016-06-18-a-minimalist-screen-blank-and-screen-lock-setup-for-console-and-X.md

 ---
 layout: post
-title: A minimalist screen blank and screen lock setup for console and X
+title: "A minimalist screen blank and screen lock setup for console and X"
 date: 2016-06-18
 ---